-The Newsletter of the Easter District Moravian Church, February 2018, David E. Bennett, President
+The Newsletter of the Eastern District Moravian Church, February 2018, David E. Bennett, President

 Hurricane Relief Concert Sings a Melody of Compassion

 As the parade of hurricanes blew their way through the Caribbean this last year, the rest of the world held its breath.
 None more, however, than our Caribbean Moravian congregations whose family and friends were in the direct path of these ferocious storms.
 In particular, our DC area Moravian congregations have many members and friends who originally called the Caribbean their homeland.
 As sad news of the aftermath found its way back to family members, the destruction was horrifying.
 Many Moravian friends and family members lost entire roofs of their homes, many were flooded out completely, and even some- were injured.
 One family member injured in the storm became misplaced during a hospital transfer from the Virgin Islands to Puerto Rico.
 Unbeknownst to the family, as the storm headed then to Puerto Rico, the person was transferred to Atlanta.
 As Pastor Tammie Rinker lamented, “It was weeks before the family was able to reconnect.”